Lillianalvarado506/DataCleaningCourseProject/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#Reading the tidy file:
+The tidy data set produced can be read by

+dataRead <- read.table("tidyData.txt", header = TRUE)